-A few weeks ago, when I was talking about the Men of Iron Series on Facebook, I was asked by fellow Wargamers Group on Facebook if I was interested in learning about a variant he designed for this great series.
+A few weeks ago, when I was talking about the Men of Iron Series on Facebook, I was asked by a fellow Wargamers Group member on Facebook if I was interested in learning about a variant he designed for this great series.
 I expressed interest and found the idea interesting enough to ask him to write up a short introduction and explanation of his Variant.
 Let me introduce you to Francisco Gradaille and his Chit-Pull Variant for GMT Games’ Men of Iron Series.

 Richard H. Berg’s Men of Iron Series, which began in 1998 with Simon Says from BSO Games and ended with Arquebus: The Battles for Northern Italy 1495-1544 in 2017, is one of his most well known and successful game systems.
 The game is the standard for all Medieval wargames regarding the use of cavalry, the scale of the game and the turn system.
 It’s fast, not very hard to learn and a good simulation of the conflicts represented, which is Medieval battles from around the 11th Century to the advent of black powder as the main weapon in the 16th Century.